 In response to COVID-19, Sweep South also partnered with Airbnb, the global home rental platform, to ensure that Airbnb hosts meet COVID-19 requirements and standards of cleaning protocol for hosts in South Africa.

-In 2021, we saw many South African startups collaborate with big brands and retailers to expand their reach of clientele – Pargo Pickup Points is one of these companies to do so.
-We also saw startups that are innovatively making a difference and creating impact in various communities, being recognised.
+In 2021, we saw many South African start-ups collaborate with big brands and retailers to expand their reach of clientele – Pargo Pickup Points is one of these companies to do so.
+We also saw start-ups that are innovatively making a difference and creating impact in various communities, being recognised.

-Here is a list of South African tech startups that successfully secured investment, received international and local recognition or expanded globally in 2021:
+Here is a list of South African tech start-ups that successfully secured investment, received international and local recognition or expanded globally in 2021:

 Ambani Africa

 Ambani Africa app was the winner of multiple awards at the MTN 2021 Business App of the Year Awards.
 The ed-tech company, Ambani, won in the categories for Best Gaming Solution, Best Educational, and Best South African Solution, as well as the overall award for Best App of the Year.
-Ambani works in Augmented Reality (AR), users can learn up to six African languages, and features games, series and songs for learning African languages.
+Ambani works in Augmented Reality (AR), where users can learn up to six African languages and it features games, series and songs for learning African languages.
 You can also book a tutoring class to learn isiZulu, isiXhosa, Setswana, Sepedi, Tshivenda, or English.

 According to IOL News, Mukundi Lambani, founder of Ambani Africa, said she noticed that Ambani Africa had become the “go-to” app for many South Africans living abroad.
 “As the app and games were created with foundation-level learners in mind, we are finding that first-time language learners at universities are also using the app.
 Older and even retired people who have relocated and now want to interact with their new community members are regular users.”